 There are more limited requirements for low value facilities that can hold a balance of no more than $500 at any one time.

 The Code only protects consumers who deal with a subscriber.
-You should check that the banking or payment services organisation you are dealing with is a subscriber by
+Consumers should check that the banking or payment services organisation they are dealing with is a subscriber by:

-- checking the ASIC register of subscribers; or
+- checking the ASIC list of subscribers; or

 - checking their terms and conditions (if the company is a subscriber, it will say so in the product’s terms and conditions)